shwanpla/ME-405-Term-Project/docs/analysis.rst

 IMU Communication Reliability
 ------------------------------

-Despite implementing retry logic, bus recovery, and extensive calibration management, the BNO055 exhibited intermittent I²C communication failures during critical phases of the run.
+The team invested substantial effort into making the IMU-based approach work reliably.
+This included implementing sophisticated retry logic, bus recovery mechanisms, and extensive calibration management infrastructure.
+Despite these efforts and many hours of debugging and refinement, the BNO055 exhibited intermittent I²C communication failures during critical phases of the run.
 These failures manifested as:

 - Register read timeouts mid-trial
 - Incorrect heading values due to incomplete transactions
 - Bus lockup requiring hardware reset

-The root cause was traced to timing sensitivity in the bit-banged I²C implementation combined with electromagnetic interference from motor PWM and power supply transients.
-While the system worked reliably in static conditions, dynamic motor operation introduced sufficient noise to corrupt I²C transactions unpredictably.
+Through systematic debugging with oscilloscope measurements and logging, the root cause was traced to timing sensitivity in the bit-banged I²C implementation combined with electromagnetic interference from motor PWM and power supply transients.
+While the system worked reliably in static conditions and benchtop testing, dynamic motor operation introduced sufficient noise to corrupt I²C transactions unpredictably.
+Multiple attempts were made to resolve this through improved shielding, I²C timing adjustments, and filtering, but the reliability issues persisted under full operational conditions.

 Calibration Drift and Magnetic Interference
 --------------------------------------------